hannestschofenig/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 #  Security Considerations

-This document is about a Manifest format protecting and describing how to retrieve, install, and invoke Images and as such it is part of a larger solution for delivering software updates to devices.
-A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{RFC9124}} documents.
+This document is about a Manifest format protecting and describing how to retrieve, install, and invoke Images and, as such, it is part of a larger solution for delivering software updates to devices.
+A detailed security treatment of SUIT manifests can be found in the architecture {{RFC9019}} and in the information model {{RFC9124}} documents.

 --- back